 - CO1.
-Demonstrate the knowledge on automation and its different applications. - CO2.
+Demonstrate knowledge of automation and its different applications. - CO2.
 Analyze functional characteristics of power systems for industrial applications. - CO3.
-Demonstrate the knowledge on assembly automation equipment and its related components. - CO4.
-Demonstrate the knowledge of programming logic controller unit for industrial applications. - CO5.
+Demonstrate knowledge of assembly automation equipment and its related components. - CO4.
+Demonstrate the knowledge of programming logic controller units for industrial applications. - CO5.
 Demonstrate the knowledge of microprocessors and microcontrollers in integrating mechanical systems with computer and electronic systems.